Kieran-Lynn/tap-mixpanel/README.md

 2. Raw Data

 The mixpanel API is super slow at returning the raw data export.
 Be prepared to wait if you're trying to pull a large amount of data.
-Also not all events returned have to have every field in the schema.
-This can cause some rows to have some fields off by one.
+Also, events can have any number of custom properties so you cannot depend on each event object returned to have the same number of properties. <br/>
+** This can cause some weirdness if you use target-csv**

 ---